Getting Started

 What's in this manual

 This manual is the on-ramp for new users — what Composer is, what hardware it needs, how to install it on Windows or Linux, how to activate a licence, how Composer manages your media, and how to find and download the tutorial projects from RealSprint.
-Once you're up and running, the User Guide walks through the Desktop UI and common workflows in depth.
+Once you're up and running, the User Guide walks through the Desktop UI and common workflows in depth, and the Tutorials and How-to videos give you guided, worked examples to learn from.